 Thank you for your interest in the Occupational Licensure program at UT Martin.
 Below you will find information regarding our fully online program.
 Please, do not hesitate to ask questions.
 I wish you the best of luck with this opportunity.

-Our webpage offers lots of useful information.
 Click on the above tabs for further detailed information.

 STEP 1: To continue the process for admission to the Career/Technical Educators (CTE) program at UTM, the following will be required.

 The application and Intent to Hire form are under the Application tab above.

 STEP 2: Once admitted, you will receive a 2nd step email with further information.
 This will include additional information to contact Jenny Hahn, in the UTM Education Department for further assistance with the requirements in the state’s online credentialing system, TNCompass.
 An active application in TNCompass is required to allow Ms. Hahn to verify your admission into the program.

 STEP 3: Being accepted into an approved program is STEP 1.
 Registering for the class(es) is STEP 3.
 Eligibility for registration is based on (1) your hire date (2) when you wish to start and how many classes you wish to take per semester (3) if you will use financial aid.
 Assistance with course schedule, registration and payment information is provided each semester once this information has been provided.

 Applications are being accepted for 2020.
 Semester dates are as follows: